Deli Mike: Subsequent history

 On 22 October 2018, Turkish Airlines grounded TC-JDM alongside her sister aircraft TC-JDN at Istanbul Atatürk Airport.
 The aircraft was retired from the fleet in early January 2019; the livery of the airline was removed from the aircraft later that month.
 There was initial speculation about the plane being turned into a restaurant, as had previously happened to three sister aircraft.
 In March 2019, the aircraft was ferried to O. R. Tambo International Airport in Johannesburg, South Africa.
-Subsequently, the aircraft was transferred to Avro Global, re-registered as 2-AVRA, and stored in Johannesburg.
+Subsequently, the aircraft was sold to a Hong Kong-based company to be used by Africa Charter Airline and stored in Johannesburg where it was re-registered as 2-AVRA.

 In December 2022, Deli Mike and three other former Turkish Airlines Airbus A340's flew again for the first time in years.
-The planes departed Johannesburg back to back on 24 December towards Uzbekistan, but made an emergency landing at Mehrabad International Airport in Tehran, reportedly to evade sanctions placed on Iran.
+The planes departed Johannesburg back to back on 24 December toward Uzbekistan, but all declared an emergency mid-flight, turned off their Automatic Dependent Surveillance–Broadcast systems and made an emergency landing at Mehrabad International Airport in Tehran.
+The airplane was transferred to a Mahan Air subsidiary based in Burkina Faso, through which it got the registration prefix of the country.
+Shortly after it was alleged that the operation was carried out to evade sanctions placed on Iran, the Civil Aviation Organization confirmed the purchase of four Airbus A340 aircraft.
+The aircraft was later painted with the Mahan Air livery and received its Iranian registration, EP-MJC.
+It entered service with the airline on 19 March 2024 and was used in flights to Turkey.

-Responses

-According to technicians of Turkish Technic, the aircraft maintenance subsidiary of Turkish Airlines, "Deli Mike can fly to the other side of the world without any problems if she wants to.
-If she doesn't feel like it, she won't move even one metre on the ground."
-The technicians also removed and reinstalled all systems on-board and reset the software of the aircraft in an attempt to solve the issues, without any success.

-While criticizing Turkish Airlines in February 2018 for ordering new aircraft while many others were grounded in the meantime, Bora Erdin of pro-opposition newspaper Sözcü also added that the airline made "no clarification as to why the problematic plane [Deli Mike] was used persistently while unproblematic ones were on the ground" and highlighted the frequent issue of the landing gear not retracting after takeoff, causing the aircraft to return to the origin airport.